Rickard Karlsson - Homepage

 • [Jan 2025] Became recipient of the G-Research grant for early-career researchers.

-• [Sep 2023] Paper accepted to NeurIPS 2023: Detecting hidden confounding in observational data using multiple environments.
+• [Sep 2023] Our paper Detecting hidden confounding in observational data using multiple environments accepted to NeurIPS 2023.

-• [Aug 2023] Paper on benchmarking surrogate-based optimation algorithms from my masters accepted to Applied Soft Computing.
+• [Aug 2023] Our paper on benchmarking surrogate-based optimation algorithms from my masters accepted to Applied Soft Computing.
 You can read it here.

 • [Sep 2022] Presented a poster at the ELLIS Doctoral Symposium in Alicante, Spain.

-• [Jun 2022] Presented at the Machine Learning Summer School in Krakow, Poland.
+• [Jun 2022] Presented a poster at the Machine Learning Summer School in Krakow, Poland.

-• [Jan 2022] Paper accepted to AISTATS 2022: Using Time-Series Privileged Information for Provably Efficient Learning of Prediction Models.
+• [Jan 2022] Our paper Using Time-Series Privileged Information for Provably Efficient Learning of Prediction Models accepted to AISTATS 2022.

 • [Jul 2021] Got 1st place on the GECCO 2021 Industrial Challenge (limited evaluation track) together with Laurens Bliek and Arthur Guijt, our approach is described here.